SmushyTaco/clean-webpack-plugin/README.md

 ## About

-By default, this plugin will remove all files inside webpack's `output.path` directory, as well as all unused webpack assets after every successful rebuild.
+By default, this plugin will remove all files inside the webpack `output.path` directory, as well as all unused webpack assets after every successful rebuild.

 ## Installation